 I was inspired by the book “Existentialism”, with texts selected and introduced by German writer Walter Kaumann.

 This book led me to think about “existence” in many ways.

 I am hoping to complete the next creative project in Berlin and start from everyday concerns, using daily life existence as the main theme and the influence of natural light on the environment, to create a video work without specific characters.

-In the same time, I’m also working on a series of paintings which are related to the same topic. it will be shown in Iceland in December 2019.
+At the same time, I’m also working on a series of paintings that are related to the same topic. it will be shown in Iceland in December 2019.